The Oklahoma State Cross Country Course is the home of the oldest cross country race in the country, the Cowboy Jamboree, which dates back to

 continue to be one of the best and longest running cross country meets in the country.
 One of the main goals of Oklahoma State University and the cross

-country coaching staff is to continue the experience that so many runners, coaches and spectators have experienced for the last 75 years and to continue
+country coaching staff is to continue the experience that so many runners, coaches and spectators have experienced for

 those traditions for many more years to come.